x Close

 OAK ISLAND EXCLUSIVE FINALE: Guided by Billy Gerhardt’s Fractured Arm, the Lagina Brothers Unearth a Pristine 700-Year-Old Templar Shield

 The monumental recovery was not directed by satellite mapping or artificial intelligence arrays, but by the sheer, unyielding grit of Billy Gerhardt.
 Standing on the edge of the muddy trenches with his shattered right arm bound tightly in a thick orthopedic cast, the legendary “excavator hero” used his left arm to point out a microscopic anomaly in the deep clay stratum.
-Under his strict, minute-by-minute advisory direction, a newly hired seasonal operator moved the heavy bucket to unveil a relic that alters our understanding of the Pre-Columbian timeline forever.

 The Anatomy of a Medieval Masterpiece